Ganggajang: 1984–1987: Formation to gangAGAIN

-In 1986 Gang Gajang members, Callaghan, James and Stapleton performed with The Rock Party, a charity project initiated by The National Campaign Against Drug Abuse, which included many Australasian musicians, Neil Finn, Eddie Rayner, Tim Finn, Nick Seymour and Paul Hester (all from Crowded House); Andrew Barnum and Lissa Barnum (Vitabeats); Deborah Conway (Do-Re-Mi); Mary Azzopardi (Rockmelons), Michael Barclay, Peter Blakeley, Jenny Morris, Danny De Costa, Greg Herbert (The Promise), Spencer P Jones, Sean Kelly (Models), John Kennedy, Paul Kelly, Robert Susz (Dynamic Hepnotics) and Rick Swinn (The Venetians).
+In 1986 GANGgajang members, Callaghan, James and Stapleton performed with The Rock Party, a charity project initiated by The National Campaign Against Drug Abuse, which included many Australasian musicians, Neil Finn, Eddie Rayner, Tim Finn, Nick Seymour and Paul Hester (all from Crowded House); Andrew Barnum and Lissa Barnum (Vitabeats); Deborah Conway (Do-Re-Mi); Mary Azzopardi (Rockmelons), Michael Barclay, Peter Blakeley, Jenny Morris, Danny De Costa, Greg Herbert (The Promise), Spencer P Jones, Sean Kelly (Models), John Kennedy, Paul Kelly, Robert Susz (Dynamic Hepnotics) and Rick Swinn (The Venetians).
 The Rock Party released a 12" single "Everything to Live For", which was produced by Wissert, Phil Rigger and Phil Beazley.
-In 1987, Gang Gajang's music was featured exclusively in the Quiksilver surf movie Mad Wax.
-The film became a cult surf classic and introduced the band to a worldwide audience: Gang Gajang was named 'World's Best Band' two years in a row by the Association of Surfing Professionals.
+In 1987, GANGgajang's music was featured exclusively in the Quiksilver surf movie Mad Wax: The Surf Movie.
+The film became a cult surf classic and introduced the band to a worldwide audience: GANGgajang was named 'World's Best Band' two years in a row by the Association of Surfing Professionals.

 The group released their second album, gangAGAIN, in 1987, after which various members pursued solo projects although the band continued performing irregularly.
 Kayellen Bee left the band in mid 1987 and over the next six years Callaghan released a solo album, reformed the Riptides, then released a live album Resurface and a studio album Wave Rock.
 He worked as an executive for the now-defunct Festival Records group.
 Bidstrup played sessions, produced albums and movie soundtracks.
 Bailey worked with various artists: Jimmy Barnes, Alannah Miles and Nathan Cavaleri.
 Stapleton toured Australia and Europe with Absent Friends and then went on to form The Dukes with Sean Kelly.
 James wrote a book, The Second Best Book of Disunderstandabilism and then recorded his songs with Wendy Matthews.

 1993–1996: Lingo to "Sounds of Then"

-In 1993 Gang Gajang reconvened and recorded their third album, Lingo, without Bee and Delaney – both had gone on to careers in the film industry.
-Gang Gajang were joined by Mark O'Connor on keyboards.
+In 1993 GANGgajang reconvened and recorded their third album, Lingo, without Bee and Delaney – both had gone on to careers in the film industry.
+GANGgajang were joined by Mark O'Connor on keyboards.
 O'Connor left soon after and was replaced by Mike Gubb on keyboards.
 The album was released in May 1994 on RooART and spawned three singles, "Hundreds of Languages", "Talk to Me", and "Ordinary World"/"Future Days".

 In 1995, the first two albums were repackaged into The Essential (aka The Essential GANGgajang).
 In September–October the band toured Brazil for the first time.
 While in Rio de Janeiro they appeared on Brazilian TV's The Seu Boneco Show and met local comedy rock band, Mamonas Assassinas.
 Ten years after its release, "Sounds of Then" became better known to Australians when it was used for a Coca-Cola commercial.
 In 1996, the Nine Network used it on its station ID promotion.
 The group returned to Brazil for their second tour.